paralus/website/blog/2022-07-20-centralized-kubectl-access/index.md

 - Leave the general and advanced settings as is and move to the final stage
 - Download the generated `bootstrap.yaml` file
 - Apply this file in the cluster that you want to import to Paralus `kubectl apply -f bootstrap.yaml`
-- After the relay agent is up and running, your cluster will be successfully imported to Paralus.
+- After Paralus is up and running in your target cluster, it will be successfully imported to Paralus.

 Once imported, you can navigate to the project and view the clusters.
 You can test if the clusters are configured correctly or not, you can execute kubectl commands from the prompt.